 As with all derivatives exchanges, there is leveraged trading available on BaseFEX of ranging from 20x up to 100x on all its pairs.

-We recommend that exchange teams display their public information and experience on networks such as LinkedIn and Github, to highlight their abilities to successfully run a cryptocurrency exchange.
-Due to the limited information available in the public domain, we are only able to award one mark for the public info listed for the team.
+We recommend that exchange teams display their public information and experience on networks such as LinkedIn and Github, to highlight their abilities to run a cryptocurrency exchange successfully.
+Due to the limited information available in the public domain, we are only able to award one mark for the general info listed for the team.

 The team behind BaseFEX is mainly based in China and headed up by the CEO, Jesse Wu, who has a Bachelors and Masters degree in Computer Science and Software Engineering.

-Jesse started his own company shortly after graduating, a video streaming mobile app Slide, which acquired 1 million daily active users and $1.5 million USD in monthly revenue.
-The CTO for BaseFEX and co-founder is Issac Zeng, however, we could not find any information on the teams LinkedIn profile.
+Jesse started his own company shortly after graduating, a video streaming mobile app Slide, which acquired 1 million daily active users and USD 1.5 million in monthly revenue.
+The CTO for BaseFEX and co-founder is Issac Zeng; however, we could not find any information on the teams LinkedIn profile.

-Based on Jesse’s experience of successfully launching his own startup we can be positive about his ability to successfully launch and grow a cryptocurrency exchange.
+Based on Jesse’s experience of successfully launching his startup, we can be positive about his ability to successfully start and grow a cryptocurrency exchange.